shreya1sharma/ShreyaSharma/_posts/2019-10-21-neural-pocket-event.markdown

 ### Interaction with CTO

 - CTO has been a former member at CERN and co-author of Higgs Boson paper
-- Reads 3 papers/day ~1000 papers/year which is mind-blowing
+- Reads 3 papers/day, ~1000 papers/year which is mind-blowing!
 - I asked about how do you keep up with research developments.
 He advised that most of the papers just show incremental success, say 2%.
 Those papers are not worthy to read.
 The focus should be on new idea and approaches even if the initial results are not so impressive.
 Example: self-supervised paper from Google.
 - Tips to read papers
   - Have a problem in mind first.
 Then, read the papers to understand the problem from different viewpoints and learn the tools/techniques to solve that problem.
 Finally, code one of the techniques.